Grimm67123/grimmbot/README.md

 <td width="50%">

 ### 🧠 It Learns.
 Permanently.
 When GrimmBot hits an error, it doesn't just retry.
-It activates an **Error Analysis Engine** that reflects on what went wrong and writes a permanent rule into its own brain (`adaptation.json`).
+It activates an **Error Analysis Engine** that makes it reflect on what went wrong and writes a permanent rule into its own brain (`adaptation.json`).
 Next time?
 It doesn't make the same mistake.

 </td>
 </tr>
 <tr>
 <td>

-### 🛠️ It Builds Its Own Tools And Improves its System Prompt
+### 🛠️ It Builds New Tools For Itself When Necessary
 Need GrimmBot to do something it wasn't built for?
 It will write a brand new Python tool *on the fly*, register it, and use it immediately.
 You don't need to code anything.
 Tell it what you need and it creates the capability itself.

-If you need the agent to do certain specialized tasks, it can even improve its own system prompt to suit your needs.
-Of course, this needs approval on your part.

 </td>
 <td>

-### 🛡️ Smart Security (`commssafeguard`)
+### 🛡️ Security
-Runs with domain allowlists, command allowlists, and a smart communication filter.
-The `commssafeguard` automatically detects "Send", "Post", or "Submit" buttons and pauses for your approval.
-Your host machine is protected by layers of approval-based tool execution.
+It has quite a few security features, such as the fact that it runs in a Docker container, has human approval prompts for certain actions, along with command and domain whitelists (in the .env file).
 </td>
 </tr>
 </table>